-The lake is meromictic, meaning that, unlike a normal lake, its upper and lower water levels never mix.
-Normally a lake’s water mixes completely each year during the spring and fall and because of water density, water and air temperature, and the wind.
+Pink Lake is meromictic, meaning that its upper and lower layers of water never mix.
+Normally a lake’s water layers mix completely each year during the spring and fall, because of water density, water and air temperature, and the wind.
 The mixing of lake waters distributes nutrients and oxygen evenly throughout the lake.

-Pink Lake’s waters do not mix because it has a small surface and bowl-like shape and is surrounded by steep cliffs that protect it from the wind.
-This is why it is called “meromictic.”
+Pink Lake’s waters do not mix, because it has a small surface and bowl-like shape, and is surrounded by steep cliffs that protect it from the wind.
 There is no oxygen in the deepest seven metres of the lake.

 The magnificent greenish tint to the waters of Pink Lake is caused by the growth of microscopic algae.
-Even though it’s spectacularly beautiful, it is very harmful.
-The vegetation gradually takes over the oxygen, suffocating the lake.
-This natural process called “eutrophication” can stretch out to many thousands of years.
+Even though it is spectacularly beautiful, it is very harmful.
+This vegetation gradually takes over the oxygen, suffocating the lake.
+This natural process, called “eutrophication,” can take many thousands of years.

-Unfortunately, the popularity of Pink Lake with Park visitors over the years sped up this process.
-The algae grew to the extent that eutrophication would have taken only a few decades.
-To preserve the lake for future generations, we have rehabilitated the site by building some platforms and a trail to limit the damage caused by erosion.
+Unfortunately, Pink Lake’s popularity with Park visitors over the years sped up this process.
+The algae were growing so rapidly that eutrophication would have taken only a few decades.
+To preserve the lake for future generations, we have rehabilitated the site by building platforms and a trail to limit the damage caused by erosion.
 Volunteers also helped plant 10,000 small trees.

 Help us protect Gatineau Park and leave no trace.